iceddev/frozen/README.md

 * Added `frozen/TouchAction` instead of using `frozen/MouseAction` - used when `InputManager.emulateMouse` is `false`
 * `InputManager.handleTouch` and `InputManager.handleMouse` removed, replaced with `InputManager.emulateMouse` which determines if MouseAction or TouchAction should be used
 * Either `InputManager.mouseAction` or `InputManager.touchAction` will be active at one time (depending on state of `InputManager.emulateMouse`)
+* `InputManager` event handling methods no longer check if a point is inside canvas
 * `InputManager.keyActions` switched from array to object (only breaking if you iterate over the collection)
 * Removed `Box.destroyJoint` because it was deprecated in last release
 * Created a `frozen/box2d/listeners/Contact` module to contain contact listener callbacks and other logic - move custom contact handlers to this object